 New Do Not Disturb features make it more powerful

 Do Not Disturb is already a great feature, but now it is much more interactive.
-The new iOS 12 features make Do Not Disturb much easier to use throughout the day.
+These new iOS 12 features make Do Not Disturb much easier to use throughout the day.

-In the first iOS 12 beta, Siri can’t yet activate these new Do Not Disturb settings, but that seems to be something that will come later.
-Either way, this and other smart new features in iOS 12 put you back in control.
+Siri can’t activate these new Do Not Disturb settings directly, but it can toggle DND on and off.
+This and other smart new features in iOS 12 put you back in control.
 They promise to make your iPhone much less of a distraction.
 And, more importantly, they will make your friends’ iPhones less annoying.